 However, the use of a saw is not necessary: corners, holes and curves can be cut just as well with the cutter.

 It is even easier to customize vinyl floors with a vinyl cutter.

-The practical, versatile devices, which are also known as laminate cutters, ensure precise cuts in no time and thus significantly save time and facilitate work.
+The practical, versatile devices, also known as laminate cutters, ensure exact cuts in no time at all, thus saving time and making work much easier.

 Straight cuts are just as possible as angle cuts – most devices also have additional functions to be able to cut skirting boards or corners, for example.

-Only recesses – such as for heating pipes – are not possiblewith a vinyl cutter.
+Only cut-outs – such as for heating pipes – are not possible with a vinyl cutter not possible.